 Let’s talk about what happened in the first regular session.
 What things came out of that session that practitioners, lawyers, courts need to know about?

 I’ll tell you one of the most popular questions that were asked of me before the session began.
 Quite frankly, it’s one of the questions asked since 2014 when this became an issue was, the attorney’s fees statute, Chapter 38 of the Civil Practice and Remedies Code.
-A little background on that in 2014, one of the Court of Appeals had issued a decision that said, “If you were not an individual or corporation and you being a defendant, that you are not going to be liable for attorney’s fees under Chapter 38.”
-Unless you had a contract or something that provided that you would be responsible for.
+A little background on that in 2014, one of the Court of Appeals had issued a decision that said, “If you were not an individual or corporation” and you being a defendant, “that you are not going to be liable for attorneys’ fees under Chapter 38.”
+Unless you had a contract or something that provided that you would be responsible for them.

-The court interpreted the statute in a fashion that sentence and the statute didn’t say anything other than an individual corporation that all other entities were excluded from that definition.
-Your LLCs, limited partnerships, GPs, organizations along those lines, they were not liable under Chapter 38.
-In this session, we finally have a bill that got across the finish line that amended that statute to include all business organizations as defined under the Business Organizations Code wouldn’t be subject to attorney’s fees under that statute.
+The court interpreted the statute in a fashion that said in a sense that the statute didn’t say anything other than an individual corporation and that all other entities were excluded from that definition.
+Your LLCs, limited partnerships, GPs, organizations along those lines – they were not liable under Chapter 38.
+In this session, we finally have a bill that got across the finish line that amended that statute to include all business organizations as defined under the Business Organizations Code to say that they would be subject to attorneys’ fees under that statute.

-There was a carve-out for nonprofits, for charitable organizations, for churches but other than that, all business organizations are going to be caught within that statutory definition of business organization.
-From my standpoint, that’s a good thing because it was causing a lot of confusion and problems for parties who had no idea that they couldn’t recover their attorney’s fees.
+There was a carve-out for nonprofits, for charitable organizations, for churches but other than that, as of September one, all business organizations are going to be caught within that statutory definition of a “business organization.”
+From my standpoint, that’s a good thing because it was causing a lot of confusion and problems for parties who had no idea that they couldn’t recover their attorneys’ fees.

 That’s a pretty good fix.
 More background on that, every session since 2014, multiple bills were filed to fix this problem.
 In this session, there were nine that were filed that would have dealt with it in some form or fashion.
 HB 1578 was the bill that got across the finish line.
 That was Representative Landgraf’s bill as a representative out of Odessa.
 A lot of people were asking about so we’ll have to come up with more questions on other topics for future sessions.